DEXTROSCOLIOSIS

 There are no complications for mild conditions.
 However, the following can occur for severe curves:

-• Breathing problems if the curve changes the shape of the chest and exerts pressure on the lungs or reduces the expansion of the lung for breathing
+• Breathing problems if the curve changes the shape of the chest and exerts pressure on the lungs or reduces the expansion of the lung for breathing.

-• Chest pain caused by the deformity of the trunk
+• Chest pain caused by the deformity of the trunk.

-• Problems with bowel or bladder control if the curve compresses the spinal nerves that lead to the organs
+• Problems with bowel or bladder control if the curve compresses the spinal nerves that lead to the organs.

-• Back or leg pain if the spinal curve compresses the spinal nerves
+• Back or leg pain if the spinal curve compresses the spinal nerves.

-• Trouble walking
+• Trouble walking.

 Schedule Your Dextroscoliosis Consultation Today

 Finally, the board-certified experts at Southwest Scoliosis and Spine Institute will provide the right spinal care and treatment for your dextroscoliosis to improve your quality of life.
 Schedule your dextroscoliosis consultation today by calling 214-556-0555.
 Patients should choose to seek treatment for scoliosis pain at specialized centers that offer expertise in the diagnosis and treatment of this condition.
-Such centers like the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas offer a multidisciplinary approach to treatment, which involve a team of specialists, including orthopedic surgeons, physical therapists, and pain management specialists.
+Such centers like the Southwest Scoliosis and Spine Institute with offices in DallasPlano, and Frisco, Texas offer a multidisciplinary approach to treatment, which involves a team of specialists, including orthopedic surgeons, physical therapists, and pain management specialists.

 Additionally, the Southwest Scoliosis and Spine Institute offers access to advanced diagnostic tools and treatment options, such as minimally invasive surgery and spinal fusion.
 Patients may also benefit from a personalized treatment plan that takes into account their unique needs and medical history.
 Ultimately, the decision to seek treatment at a particular medical institution will depend on various factors, but for those wanting to get the very best treatment and care, the Southwest Scoliosis and Spine Institute should be considered your first choice.